The CLC represents Virginia Commonwealth University and assists in the management of the University's licensing and trademark enforcement program.

 For information about the merchandising efforts, please contact Christy Rabil, Marketing, Trademarks & Licensing Manager for VCU Business Services at (804) 828-3615 or firstname.lastname@example.org.

 Code of Conduct

 In the past several years there have been issues surrounding fair labor practices which have affected collegiate licensing programs around the United States.
-IMG College Licensing has collaborated with a focus group of collegiate institutions to develop a set of unified labor code standards.
+CLC has collaborated with a focus group of collegiate institutions to develop a set of unified labor code standards.

-The IMG College Licensing code sets forth workplace standards for factories that produce university-licensed product to help ensure that licensees do not produce collegiate product utilizing child labor or sweat shop conditions.
+The CLC code sets forth workplace standards for factories that produce university-licensed product to help ensure that licensees do not produce collegiate product utilizing child labor or sweat shop conditions.
 The code provides standards that cover various topics, including wages and benefits, working hours, child labor, health and safety, and freedom of association.
-See IMG College Licensing's Labor Code and Corporate Responsibility Standards for additional information.
+See CLC's Labor Code and Corporate Responsibility Standards for additional information.

 Virginia Commonwealth University is a member of the Worker Rights Consortium (WRC), an indepedant labor rights monitoring organization.
 More than 150 schools belong to WRC whose purpose is to assist in the enforcement of manufacturing Codes of Conduct adopted by colleges and universities.
 See Worker Rights Consortium Model Code of Conduct for additional information.